lukso-network/website-support-center/docs/general/faq/faq.md

 ## Does LUKSO have a grants program?

 Yes, absolutely!
-Please go to our main page [here](https://lukso.network/grants) for more information and to apply!
+Please go to our main [grants program page](https://lukso.network/grants) for more information and to apply!

 ## Why can't I delete my old private keys?